MOSQUITO OPEN BETA 2

 STREAMLINING

 With the new direction in motion, the first thing to address was the modularity system, where the magwell is now fused with the receiver halves.
 The detachable front and rear modular plates were removed from the design, and instead, the respective sections were fixed to the receiver itself.
+Parts that were specifically designed to utilise the "seamless textured surface" technique were also removed as they confused too many users.
+Not only that, the majority did not have 3D printers tuned to the level required to reliably execute the technique.

 While the number of 3D printed parts remained roughly the same between Open Beta 1 and Open Beta 2, the number of standard metric components required for assembly was significantly reduced, from 108 to just 57.
 This reduction was achieved by designing the parts in a way that allows them to be secured together simultaneously with minimal fasteners.
 For example, at the front of the Open Beta 2, just two dowel pins now secure the hop-up unit, front housing, and receiver halves simultaneously.
 In the Open Beta 1 design, this same area required four metric screws and nuts, along with several clevis pins to achieve the same structural connection.
+These changes resulted in fewer components to source, a shorter and slimmer form factor, and improved manageability overall.

 JUST DO IT YOURSELF